 The CTBA promotes barbeque by assisting civic and charitable organizations in conducting barbeque contests.
 For the contestants, the CTBA offers standardized rules and regulations, and the knowledge that the contest will be fairly judged.
 For the contest organizers, the CTBA offers free promotional listings on the CTBA Website and on Facebook.
 We also provide contest forms, checklists, a fair and equal judging system and a head judge to help on the day of the event.

 CTBA has end-of-year awards for its members making them eligible for additional prize monies and trophies.
 "End-of-Year" awards are awarded to the top 15 cooking teams based on a cumulative point system.
 Cooking teams may begin accumulating points after at least one team member current year's CTBA dues have been paid.
-No splitting of teams is allowed.
+However, a team that splits up and cooks at multiple CTBA sanctioned cook-offs on the same day to accumulate points from each towards the End-of-Year awards must have at least one team member that is a current paid CTBA member at each cook-off.
 Points awarded by placing in the top ten in brisket, chicken and pork rib categories will be added together and accumulated in an overall category.
 In addition a team will have 5 points added for each CTBA sanctioned cook-off in which they participate.
 Standings will be published on the website and on Facebook.
 The following criteria will be used to break ties in the end of year standings: